harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

 ## Set up your codebase

-This tutorial uses <a href="https://bandit.readthedocs.io/en/latest/">Bandit</a> to scan a Python repository specified in the <a  href="/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/">Codebase</a> for this pipeline).
+This procedure uses <a href="https://bandit.readthedocs.io/en/latest/">Bandit</a> to scan a Python repository specified in the <a  href="/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/">Codebase</a> for this pipeline).

 1. Fork the following example repository into your GitHub account.
 This is a Python repo with known vulnerabilities: https://github.com/GitHubGoneMad/dvpwa.